Most older adults don’t need much help from others.

 Over the past several years, both in my in-person doctoring work, and as an aging health expert writing online, I’ve seen countless people struggling to sort out just what their older parent might need help with, and how to help.

-As part of the Bootcamp, I created a list of the key domains that family caregivers usually have to address at some point.
+As part of the related Helping Older Parents Course, I created a list of the key domains that family caregivers usually have to address at some point.

-Since most Bootcamp participants found the list really useful, I thought I’d share it below.
+Since most of our members find the list really useful, I thought I’d share it below.

 Here are nine types of issues that tend to come up, when helping older parents.